GangYiKhor/math-ocr/README.md

 # OCR-Math

-An OCR application to extract text and/or mathematical expressions from images, which can be exported as MS `.docx` format for easy copy paste process
+An OCR application to extract text and/or mathematical expressions from images, which can be exported in `.docx` format for easy copy paste process.

+Copy function does not work well for mathematical expressions yet, you need to paste the copied mathml to `Notepad`, then copy them again _**(block by block)**_ and paste on `Microsoft Words` to make it work.

 ## How to Setup: